DatabyClara/Market_Analysis/README.md

 # Market_Analysis
+The notebook where the project was developed can be found above (market_analysis_project.ipynb).

 ### What Was Done?
 A market analysis was conducted using open data on restaurants in Los Angeles.
 The analysis included data preprocessing, exploratory analysis, and visualization to identify trends, evaluate competition, and extract insights relevant to business decision-making.